kedro-org/kedro-academy/kedro-hr-crew-workflow/README.md

 **How we use them**:
 - Agent system prompts define agent roles and behavior
-- Task user prompts define what agents should do
+- Task user prompts define what agents should do and expected outputs
+- Schema JSON is injected directly from Pydantic models into prompts
 - Stored in `data/hr_recruiting/prompts/`
 - Configured in `conf/base/genai-config.yml`

 **Benefits**:
 - Easy to update without code changes
 - Can A/B test different prompts
+- Schema validation instructions come from Pydantic models

 ### 2. LLM Context Nodes